The Krypton Factor (American game show): 1990

 When the show returned, it stayed the same except there were four rounds and the contestants were now teenagers.
 Two girls and two boys competed in each episode.
 This was similar to the British spin-off Young Krypton.

+Prior to this version, a pilot was taped in 1989produced by G2 Entertainment in association with Granada Television International and A Mac III Production hosted by Pat Haden.

 Round 1—Intelligence

 Each player was shown a picture pertaining to a specific category, and had ten seconds to identify the subject of the picture for ten points.
 Afterward, three toss-up questions were asked pertaining to the set of four pictures, and all players used the buttons on their chairs to buzz in, but only the first player to do so could answer.
-A correct answer was worth five points, but an incorrect answer cost a player two points.
+A correct answer was worth five points, but an incorrect answer or buzzing in without answering cost a player two points.
 Two sets of pictures were played in this manner.

 Round 2—Observation

 This round was played like round four in the original version; for this was where players were tested on memory.
 For they were shown a scene from a public domain film or cartoon, and they were asked two questions about it, which could be either visual or verbal information, in turn in reverse order.
 Each correct answer was worth 10 points.
 There was also a bonus round in which the players were directed to the Krypton Cart, which concealed an object seen or mentioned in the film.
 The players were given five clues to its identity, and had to jump in to answer.
-A correct answer was worth 10 points but each player could only jump in once during the bonus round.
+A correct answer was worth 10 points but each player could only jump in once during the bonus round meaning if the player buzzed in with an incorrect answer or buzz in without answering the cart did not open and the player sat out for the rest of the round.